cysouw/diathesis/text/c08_preverbs.md

 ### ~~OBJ › ADJ~~ : [ NAD | NAp ] Preverb dative antipassive+accusative {#sec:preverb-dative-antipassive}

 Adding a preverb to various ditransitive verbs with dative and accusative arguments, like *schenken* 'to gift' [@next a], frequently results in the omission of the dative, like *verschenken* 'to give away' [@next b].
 The dative can be retained as a prepositional phrase, but is typically omitted.
 This diathesis appears to be widespread with ditransitive verbs.
 Because there is an accusative constituent in the sentence, this preverb diathesis does not necessitate a reflexive pronoun.
+Some of these verbs are discussed in much detail by De Vaere [-@devaere2023: §5.3].

 ::: ex
 a.
 Ich schenke dem Kindergarten meine Bücher.